Casarecce with Pumpkin and Orange pesto.

 Pumpkin and Orange is a wonderful pesto combination!

-I have recently got into trying different kinds of pesto, both traditional versions and my own inventions.
+I have long been into trying different kinds of pesto, both traditional or modern versions and my own inventions.
+Although the majority of recipes here on the Pasta Project are either traditional or popular contemporary Italian recipes, I believe creativity in the kitchen is important too.
+So every now and again I may include recipes I have invented myself and want to share with others.
 Among my own inventions is this brightly coloured tasty pumpkin and orange pesto.
-This combination of colour and taste has been a favourite of mine for some time.
+This combination of colour and taste has been a favourite of mine for some time.(go straight to recipe)

 One of my favourite special occasion dishes is Osso Buco with pumpkins and oranges and I love pumpkin and orange soup!
 However, this was the first time I had tried these ingredients as the basis for a pasta sauce!
 I have to say it was a great success and a recipe that will be repeated.
 I could only find a couple of existing pumpkin pesto recipes.
 Pumpkin seeds, on the other hand, are a popular addition to pesto sauces.
 Whilst researching this recipe I came across a pumpkin seed and dandelion combination which I intend trying one of these days!